This Valentine’s Day Undies Line Shatters Gender Stereotypes AND Goes Up To A 4X

 Not only is the this lingerie line super Instagram-worthy (wink wink), but the campaign itself shows the side of underrepresented bodies that people often try to keep hidden.
 Now that this collection puts every tat, wrinkle, stretch mark, and FUPA on display, everyone can rest a little easier and accept the fact that no one's perfect.
 Quite frankly, that's the best part about being you.

-The entire TomboyX Love collection officially drops Jan.
+The entire TomboyX Body x Love Collection officially drops Jan.
 17. If you're in the market for some sweetheart-inspired briefs, bras, and panties, here are some of the best picks in the lineup.

 Ruched Bralette